 - If applicable, but not required, provide documentation of paid dental office experience, within the last 2 years.
 This documentation must state the number of hours of paid experience that you have worked and must be signed by a licensed dentist.
-Submit documentation to the Director of the Dental Hygiene program. - If applicable, but not required, provide documentation of graduation from an accredited Dental Assisting program with a GPA of 3.0 or better.
-Submit documentation to the Director of the Dental Hygiene program. - Obtain a dental hygiene program information packet.
-Review, sign, and submit a "Statement of Interest in the Dental Hygiene Program" to the Director of Dental Hygiene after all the criteria stated above has been met.
-Deadline for submission of required documents is May 12, 2016, in order to be considered for admission into Summer semester 2016.
+Submit documentation to the Dental Hygiene Program Director. - If applicable, but not required, provide documentation of graduation from an accredited Dental Assisting program with a GPA of 3.0 or higher.
+Submit documentation to the Dental Hygiene Program Director. - Obtain a Dental Hygiene Information Packet.
+Review, sign, and submit a "Statement of Interest in the Dental Hygiene Program" to the Dental Hygiene Program Director after the criteria stated above have been met.
+Deadline for submission of required documents is May 10, 2017, in order to be considered for admission into Summer semester 2017.

-Note: Only one class will be accepted into the Dental Hygiene Program each year, beginning Summer semester.
+Note: Only one class will be accepted into the dental hygiene program each year, beginning Summer semester.